 Math

-For fifth grade math lessons, I selected Singapore Math Level 5 (US Edition).
+For fifth grade math lessons, we continue using the Singapore Math series with Singapore Math Level 5 (US Edition).
 The two textbooks in Level 5 teach mathematical concepts, and the workbooks provide additional independent practice.
 The US Edition has been minimally modified from the original Singapore edition to teach American money and include American English spellings.
 The textbooks follow a unique pattern of moving from hands-on demonstrations to picture drawings (concrete examples with pictures) and finally to the abstract (numbers and symbols) in a natural, easy-to-understand progression.
 The program aims to teach children to learn to think mathematically rather than just being able to solve math problems.

 Science

-For science lessons, I selected the textbook Scott Foresman Science and the accompanying workbook.
+For science lessons, we continue using the Scott Foresman Science series that we started in fourth grade.
+For fifth grade, we use the Scott Foresman Science textbook and the accompanying workbook.
 Each lesson includes questions at the end, and the workbook includes further questions for study.
+The end of the workbook includes additional activities to use with each chapter.

 After finishing the grade 4 social studies textbook and workbook, my daughter moved on to the Macmillan/McGraw-Hill Our Nation Grade 5 textbook and the accompanying workbook.
 The 635-page hardback book covers various social studies topics such as community, geography, history, and culture.
 The accompanying workbook is essential for reinforcing the lessons in the textbook and covers vocabulary, writing, and other activities.

-For health lessons, I opted to continue using the same textbook series, the 448-page Harcourt Health & Fitness: Grade 5 and the accompanying workbook.
+For health lessons, we continue using the same Harcourt textbook series that we began in first grade.
+In fifth grade, we use the 448-page Harcourt Health & Fitness: Grade 5 and the accompanying workbook.
 The accompanying workbook provides practice that reinforces the information from each lesson.
 Most of the worksheet pages cover two or three lessons per page.

 Art

 For art lessons, I continued using the 13 Children Should Know series of books.
 For fifth grade, I used 13 Art Mysteries Children Should Know, 13 Art Illusions Children Should Know, 13 Photos Children Should Know, and 13 Fashion Styles Children Should Know.
-We also used YouTube and Facebook Live to learn more about various artists, artworks, and art styles.
+We also used YouTube, trips to art museums, and other resources to learn more about various artists, artworks, and art styles.

 Music